-Volume of booked assistance incomplete, and reasons for each incomplete assistance (below) (row 8 to 14)
+Volume of booked assistance incomplete, and reasons for each incomplete assistance (below) (row 8 to 13)

-- 7.12 If a booked assistance request has been logged in the National Passenger Assistance Booking System and the assist has not been provided to the passenger, this must be recorded as 'incomplete' and the reason for the failure should be categorised as follows:

-- (i) No space on train.

-- (ii) No staff available.
+- 7.23 If a booked assistance request has been logged in the National Passenger Assistance Booking System and the assist has not been provided to the passenger, this must be recorded as 'incomplete' and the reason for the failure should be categorised as follows: - No space on train. (i) - No staff available. (ii) - Disruption. (iii) - Passenger did not arrive / arrived too late for service. (iv) - (v) Other. - 7.24 Where no reason for the incomplete assist has been recorded, this should be included under (v) Other. - 7.25 Assists can be incomplete for more than one reason.

-- (iii) Planned disruption.

-- (iv) Unplanned disruption.

-- (v) Passenger did not arrive / arrived too late for service.

-- (vi) Other.

-- 7.13 Reasons for each incomplete booked assistance (rows 9 to 14) should sum to the volume of booked assistance incomplete (row 8).
-If this does not match (for example an assistance has more than one failure reason), please provide information in the commentary rows (rows 26 onwards).

-- 7.14 Planned disruption concerns any disruption that has been scheduled beforehand.